john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 ## Initializing a Repository

-You may not create a new Git repository (repo) very often, but we will practice it here because (a) it's important, and (b) it servers as a good place to start talking about Git workflows.
+You may not create a new Git repository (repo) very often, but we will practice it here because (a) it's important, and (b) it serves as a good place to start talking about Git workflows.

 First, we need to create an empty folder (let's call it `OceanCleanup`) and nagivate into it.
-Then, to create a fresh, new Git repo, we simply type:
+Then, to create a new Git repo, we simply type:

 ```shell
 git init
 ```

-After doing that, you will find a new (albeit hidden) folder gets created named `.git`.
+After doing that, you will find a new (albeit hidden) folder gets created, named `.git`.
 This folder is the database that Git uses to track the history of a codebase.
 It is not meant to be human-readable, and it is not meant to be hand-edited.
 A good rule-of-thumb for new Git users is to never delete this folder, or even navigate into it.
 Just let Git manage it for you.

-Again, for more information on [git init](https://git-scm.com/docs/git-init), type on the command line:
+Again, for more information on [git init](https://git-scm.com/docs/git-init), type:

 ```shell
 git init --help